 Unfortunately, many men are reactive when it comes to taking care of their health rather than being proactive.
 If Doug had gotten help for his self-esteem and anger management problems beforehand, and learned how to cope differently than his father, then he probably would have gotten through that difficult time in his life much better and without making such poor choices.

-How long does midlife crisis last ultimately depends on the man.
-How prepared or ill-prepared he is to deal with stressors plays a big part, the kind of coping skills he has is also really important, but the thing that is the biggest factor is what 'thing' will cause him to wake up and own the mistakes he is making, and what that 'thing' is that's going to make him grow up is a big unknown.
+When asking "how long does midlife crisis last?" the answer ultimately depends on the man.
+How prepared - or ill-prepared - he is to deal with stressors that life brings on will play a big part, and the kind of coping skills he has developed are also really important.
+But the thing that is the biggest factor is what 'thing' it is that will cause him to wake up and own the mistakes he is making.
+And what that 'thing' is that's going to make him grow up and take responsibility for his life is also a big unknown.

 Looking for More?
 Check Out These Articles

 - What Not To Do When Your Husband Is Having A Midlife Crisis